Educational Programs and Schools

 Flower Show Schools are a series of courses intended to train NGC members to become accredited Flower Show Judges.

-Landscape Design Study Courses offer a series of four 10-hour courses.
+Landscape Design Courses offer a series of four 10-hour courses.
 The course curriculum covers the history of landscape design as well as instruction from landscape architects in a variety of design techniques used in home and municipal settings.

-Environmental Study Schools are a series of four courses in environmental studies offered over a period of time (usually two years) by local or State Garden Clubs.
+Environmental Schools are a series of four courses in environmental studies offered over a period of time (usually two years) by local or State Garden Clubs.
 Students completing the courses may become NGC Environmental Consultants.

-Gardening Study Courses focus on helping members become accomplished horticulturists.
+Gardening Courses focus on helping members become accomplished horticulturists.
 Courses cover all aspects of growing from understanding soil structure to pruning techniques, plant identification, etc. Courses may be sponsored by member clubs, groups of clubs, State Garden Clubs, etc. and may be open to garden club members and non-members.